-On February 2nd Christians observe Candlemas, also known as the Feast of the Presentation of Jesus Christ, or the Feast of the Purification of the Blessed Virgin Mary for Catholics, is a Christian Holy Day that celebrates the presentation of Jesus at the Temple, where he was officially converted into Judaism, and the purification of the Virgin Mary after giving birth to a child.
+On February 2nd Christians observe Candlemas, also known as the Feast of the Presentation of Jesus Christ, or the Feast of the Purification of the Blessed Virgin Mary.
+For Catholics, is a Christian Holy Day that celebrates the presentation of Jesus at the Temple, and the purification of the Virgin Mary after giving birth to a child.
 This Feast Day focuses on hope, renewal, and purification.

 Candlemas is an important Christian holiday, but it is not a public holiday in the United States, so businesses and schools remain open.